isdanny/guide.hikr.jp/_source/c/takatoriyama-park/index.md

 {% flickr http://www.flickr.com/photos/jambodave/10658544415/ %}

 After that, follow the clearly marked signs to Jinmuji （神武寺）.
-Take this course for about 40 minutes, along rocky cliffs where you must use a chain at times, to Jinmuji Shrine, a rustic shrine with a mossy landscape.
+Take this course for about 40 minutes, along rocky cliffs where you must use a chain at times, to Jinmuji Temple, a rustic temple with a mossy landscape.
 From there, follow the signs to Jinmuji Station （神武寺駅）which will take you a scenic creek valley to a main road.
 At this road, turn left and you’ll come to the station in about 10-15 minutes.

 {% flickr http://www.flickr.com/photos/jambodave/10658591896/ %}